 Headgear Doesn’t Fit

 If your headgear is causing pain, it’s usually because it isn’t being worn long enough.
 Please adhere to your orthodontist’s instructions, and wear your headgear for the instructed amount of hours each day.
-If the facebow is bent, please call our office for an appointment.
+If the facebow is bent, please call or text our office for an appointment.
 Do not try to adjust it yourself.

 If teeth appear to fit together properly when the mouth is closed: